 API traffic is, by its nature, forced to follow a strict pattern of behaviour.
 Baselining ‘normal’ traffic patterns is relatively straightforward.

 The above graph shows a few days of traffic running over an API, split by geographic location.
 It is pretty clear from this what the ‘normal’ traffic is, and what the attack traffic is.
-The blue line with the consistent spikes is traffic from the UK, this company’s target market.
+The blue line with consistent spikes is traffic from the UK, this company’s target market.
 The green line is a surge from Russia, which is then followed by a more distributed attack.

 API security, Open Banking & PSD2

 APIs are used by organisations across a whole host of industries, most notably in financial services as a result of the UK’s Open Banking and the EU’s PSD2 legislations.
-To comply with each, banks must implement APIs for sharing data with third party providers (TPPs), literally opening-up their customer data to approved TPPs, with the view to revolutionise financial services through innovation and competition.
+To comply with each, banks must implement APIs for sharing data with third-party providers (TPPs), literally opening-up their customer data to approved TPPs, with the view to revolutionising financial services through innovation and competition.

 Banks need to work with their eyes wide open here.
-As we’ve discussed, APIs are an attractive target for attackers due to their fundamental breachability, and what finer target than an API used to share data between banks and TPPs?
+As we’ve discussed, APIs are an attractive target for attackers due to their fundamental breathability, and what finer target than an API used to share data between banks and TPPs?
 Establishing a secure environment is vital to keep all interconnected parties secure.

 Securing your API with Netacea